-The archive of children’s and young people’s art forms the core, around which the activities of the Art Centre for Children and Young People has grown.
+The International archive of children’s and young people’s art forms the core, around which the activities of the Art Centre for Children and Young People has grown.
 The seeds of the archive were sown when Eino Vesalainen, a Hyvinkää artist and art teacher, organised an international exhibition of children’s and young people’s art in 1971.
-The archive has further accumulated thanks to subsequent exhibitions, held every 3 or 4 years, and in 2010, the archive comprises approximately 110 000 artworks from some 130 countries.
+The archive has further accumulated thanks to subsequent exhibitions, held every 3 or 4 years until 2017.
+In 2021, the archive comprises approximately 110 000 artworks from some 130 countries.

 The artworks in the archive are mainly drawings, paintings and prints on paper.
 The age of the artists in the archive ranges from 3 to 20.
 The international exhibitions have separate series for under 7 year olds, 7 to 9 year olds, 10 to 12 year olds, 13 to 15 year olds and 16 to 18 year olds.
 The archive is being digitised and catalogued.
 Digitised artworks are displayed at different web exhibitions and virtual exhibitions.
 The web exhibitions can be accessed through this website.
 More than half of the archive is now in digital format and indexed, and at the disposal of researchers at the Art Centre for Children and Young People.

 The virtual exhibitions of the international collection of children and young people’s art can be viewed from the touch screen at the lobby of Villa Arttu, and the web exhibitions here on the art centre’s website.
 The Art Centre for Children and Young People compiles virtual and web exhibitions from the digitalised material in its international collection of children’s and young people’s art.